aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/converting-to-fixed-page-format/saving-a-document-as-a-multipage-tiff/_index.md

 The following example shows how to convert DOC to TIFF with configured options:

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Rendering-Printing-SaveAsMultipageTiff-SaveAsTIFFUsingImageSaveOptions.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Rendering-Printing-SaveAsMultipageTiff-SaveAsTIFFUsingImageSaveOptions.cpp" >}}

 ## Threshold for TIFF Binarization